Is Your Skin Stressed? Signs and Solutions

 Those who have dry skin should only wash their faces once a day using a cream or oil cleanser followed by a soothing serum and moisturising cream.
 If your skin is still dry, try lying with an oil or balm.
 In addition, during the winter month, keep a humidifier in your sleep to help keep your skin moisturised.

 A mix of humectants (hyaluronic acid, glycerin), skin-soothing and replenishing ingredients - This powerful, yet lightweight, serum drenches and calms dry, irritated skin with intensive moisture.
-It contains five types of hyaluronic acid, Hemp Seed extract, mineral-rich Glaisher Water, butterfly extract, magnolia extract and other antioxidant that is great for soothing and calming the skin.
+It contains five types of hyaluronic acid, Hemp Seed extract, mineral-rich Glaisher Water, butterfly extract, magnolia extract and other antioxidants that are great for soothing and calming the skin.

 If you got a lack of glow